tetra-framework/tetra/docs/index.md

 ## Walkthrough of a simple "To Do App"

-To introduce the main aspects of Tetra we will walkthrough the code implementing the [To Do App demo](https://tetraframework.com/#examples) on the homepage.
+To introduce the main aspects of Tetra we will walk through the code implementing the [To Do App demo](https://tetraframework.com/#examples) on the homepage.

 *If you haven't used Django before you should follow their [tutorial](https://docs.djangoproject.com/en/4.2/intro/tutorial01/) before coming back here.*